kelu124/murgen-dev-kit/ReadMe.md

 You're good to go !

 ### Learn more : the lab log
-- [A more complete ReadMe](harware/ReadMe.more) : Information, and more, with a focus on the electronic part of the project
 - [Session 1](worklog/Session_1.md) : Powering the board, power use, first (bad) trigging and echoes (06 March 2016)
 - [Session 2](worklog/Session_2.md) : Non-controlled pulsing, inverters, better echoes (11 March 2016)
 - [Session 3](worklog/Session_3.md) : Getting controlled pulsing, but width not controlled (15 March 2016)